google/EarlGrey/docs/install-and-run.md

 ### GitHub Installation

-In cases where neither CocoaPods not Carthage is compatible with your project, you can add EarlGrey manually to your Xcode project.
+In cases where neither CocoaPods nor Carthage is compatible with your project, you can add EarlGrey manually to your Xcode project.

 #### Step 1: Generate EarlGrey.framework